raymondlouie/MPF-BML/README.md

 msa_aa = cell2mat(Sequence_fasta');
 ```

+An example fasta file is provided in the folder "MSA and Landscape".

 #### Step 1: Mutant Combining

 The purpose of this step is to reduce the number of states (resulting in a decrease in the number of couplings)  to achieve a balance between bias and variance.
 The function which implements this is `mutantCombining` and the output `phi_opt`  is the optimal combining factor  which represents the fraction of the entropy obtained by "coarse-graining" or combining the least-frequent states to one state, compared to the entropy without combining.
 Note that `phi_opt=0` corresponds to the pure Ising case, while `phi_opt=1` corresponds to the pure Potts case.